ScopeFoundry/scopefoundry.github.io/content/en/docs/11_tools-tutorials/2_hardware-1/_index.md

 ![app_after_part1](app_after_part1.png)

-Note that we have implicitly created and added a measurement to the app. number_gen_readout is not working yet, this will be part of the [next tutorial](../3_measurement).
+Note that we have implicitly created and added a measurement to the app. `number_gen_readout` is not working yet; this will be part of the [next tutorial](../3_measurement).